patricksrobertson/UDDFactor/README.markdown

 INSTALLATION
 ------------

-in the main directory of your rails app type
+in the main directory of your rails app type:
 	script/plugin add git://github.com/jbcplatter/UDDFactor.git